-Practice placement learning support can be implemented in conjunction with a CPC in a timely manner

-Progress notes can be made at any time during placement, in line with HEI policy and procedures
+- A learning support plan should be implemented in conjunction with a CPC and/or Link Academic Staff in a timely manner to support student learning. - Progress notes can be made at any time during placement, in line with HEI policy and procedures. - Only in short practice placement where the Supervisor is not a Registered Nurse.
+The Practitioner registered with NMBI must consult with the Supervisor before conducting the final interview.